-The X-12 ARIMA program was used to derive the factors for adjusting estimates for seasonal variations and, in the case of sales, for trading-day and holiday differences.
-Not adjusted sales and inventory estimates for January 1992 through February or March 20101 (if an advance sales estimate was computed) were input to this program.
+The X-12 ARIMA program (version 0.3, build 192) was used to derive the factors for adjusting estimates for seasonal variations and, in the case of sales, for trading-day and holiday differences.
+Not adjusted sales and inventory estimates for January 1992 through February or March 2011 (if an advance sales estimate was computed) were input to this program.